foton/egg_hunt_api/README.md

 # Egg Hunt API - Geocaching with easter eggs!

 ##Resources
-This api have 3 resources
+This RESTful JSONized API have 3 resources
 - _Users_, which are manged only by **admins**
 - _Locations_ (area in real world) (GPS boundaries top\_left , bottom\_right, optional: description, city)
 - _Eggs_ (location, size, time of placing, size, optional: decription, image)